 Which he then, some ten books later, actually does (for good reason).

-The overt descriptions of the ecstasy that the Chosen/Forsaken are stated to feel whilst basking in the presence of Dark One.
+The overt descriptions of the ecstasy that the Chosen/Forsaken are stated to feel whilst basking in the presence of the Dark One.
 Graendal further elaborates, implying that while some of the Forsaken were always morally and ethically challenged, others had to really apply this trope to themselves in order to eradicate their values—evidently, it worked.

 Also an aspect of the Discworld character Vimes, who regularly has to fight back his "inner beast" during the later books as to avoid slaughtering particularly despicable suspects/criminals.
 However, there are occasions when he decides to unleash it to great effect.